 United States v.
-Williams, 524 F.3d 209 (2d Cir.
-2008) ("The displacement of the Sentencing Guidelines at the threshold, because of a 'personal policy' to conform the sentence to one that would have been imposed in a proceeding in the City of Yonkers, cannot be reconciled with 18 U.S.C. § 3553(a), which provides that '[t]he court, in determining the particular sentence to be imposed, shall consider' the Sentencing Guidelines."
-Under the three-step procedure set forth in Gall, "'district courts must begin their analysis with the guidelines and remain cognizant of them through the sentencing process.'").
+Williams, 524 F.3d 209, 215 (2d Cir.
+2008) ("The displacement of the Sentencing Guidelines at the threshold, because of a 'personal policy' to conform the sentence to one that would have been imposed in a proceeding in the City of Yonkers, cannot be reconciled with 18 U.S.C. § 3553(a), which provides that '[t]he court, in determining the particular sentence to be imposed, shall consider' the Sentencing Guidelines.").

 United States v.
-Scott, 529 F.3d 1290 (10th Cir.
+Scott, 529 F.3d 1290, 1305 (10th Cir.
 2008) (affirming upward variance from a guideline range of 70 to 87 months to 120 months where the district court stated that "it would have imposed an even higher sentence absent the benchmark provided by the Guidelines, thereby satisfying its obligation to give weight to the Guidelines").